-We’ve all been there.
-Starting at the beginning… even me.
+We’ve all been there… starting over (or pivoting)… even me.
 25 years ago, 19 years ago, 5 years ago… I’ve started over several times in my design career.
 Even now, I’m thinking about making a change in the clients I’d like to work with.
 I want to tailor my portfolio to attract my desired client, but my existing work isn’t going to be that relevant.

 How do you showcase your work, when you don’t have much to show?